 A federation layer supported by open-source software like Trino enables more control where governance can be implemented more efficiently.
 Access does not need to be controlled and managed at each individual source system, but rather at a centralized layer.
 With detailed metadata centralized, access and data quality can be managed from a central platform instead of at the data source.
 This configuration enables many more efficiencies and granular access controls.
 Centralizing data via ETL leads to lost context, and tracking lineage becomes more difficult.
 Direct access to source systems makes data lineage much more straightforward.

 The new shift in data analytics architecture enables easier sharing and collaboration.
 With metadata centralized, understanding data and its context becomes more straightforward, making safe sharing of data across domains much simpler.
 Access can be defined at the data level instead of at the technology level.
-Data engineers don't have to determine who has access to what source system and build that policy into their pipeline.
+Data engineers do not have to determine who has access to what source system and build that policy into their pipeline.
 With metadata abstracted away from the source data, access can be defined at the data table level, enabling much more effective data sharing.

 With data sharing, data analysis becomes a team sport.
 Data literacy grows, and data science knowledge becomes a core skill of any decision-maker.
-Data scientists have become less godlike as more of what they do can be handled by more data-literate colleagues.
+Data scientists have become less godlike as more of what they do can be managed by more data-literate colleagues.
 Not all employees may be data scientists, but understanding data science concepts is becoming a core skill.

 Packaging data into reusable data products offers new opportunities in this new paradigm.
 With the tools to access and govern data available in a single place, building reusable data products can be streamlined.
 Once we have a better understanding of our data through consolidated metadata management, building one-off data pipeline projects that entail searching for data, understanding it, and applying governance independently is no longer the only option.
 We can start thinking about data as a product packaged with governance and designed to be more flexible and reusable.
 Data products are built with integrated, cleaned, normalized, and augmented data to deliver the highest value dataset.